Faculty authentication on a machine in the FI network

 2.10.2019 17:55:39 3.10.2019 17:55:35 krbtgt/FI.MUNI.CZ@FI.MUNI.CZ

-By default, Kerberos only allows users with a UID greater than or equal to 1000 to log on.
-This restriction prevents the LDAP user's UID from conflicting with the system user's UID.
+Kerberos by default only allows users with a UID greater than or equal to 1000 to log in.
+This restriction prevents the LDAP user's UID from colliding with the system user's UID.
 Unfortunately, the faculty UID of some users is less than 1000 for historical reasons.
-Therefore, we will adjust the PAM configuration to allow users with a UID greater than or equal to 200 to log in:
+Therefore, we modify the PAM configuration to allow users with a UID greater than or equal to 200 to log in:

 $ cat /usr/share/pam-configs/krb5